Black hole: Golden age

 Astronomical observations also made great strides during this era.
-In 1967, Antony Hewish and Jocelyn Bell Burnell discovered pulsars and by 1969, these were shown to be rapidly rotating neutron stars.
+In 1967, Antony Hewish and Jocelyn Bell Burnell discovered pulsars, and by 1969 these were shown to be rapidly rotating neutron stars.
 Until that time, neutron stars, like black holes, were regarded as just theoretical curiosities, but the discovery of pulsars showed their physical relevance and spurred a further interest in all types of compact objects that might be formed by gravitational collapse.
-Based on observations in Greenwich and Toronto in the early 1970s, Cygnus X-1, a galactic X-ray source discovered in 1964, became the first astronomical object commonly accepted to be a black hole.
+However, experimental evidence confirming a black hole was very difficult to obtain and ultimately required efforts from many astronomers.
+X-ray telescope observations by Riccardo Giacconi's team in 1971 showed that Cygnus X-1 emitted x-rays in rapid, sporadic fashion consistent with a compact source.
+This became the first candidate black hole.
+Optical spectroscopy and detailed astrophysical models for Cygnus X-1 were consistent with a binary system of a massive star and compact star generating x-rays as gas from the massive but ordinary star was sucked into its invisible compact companion.
+(In 2011, the masses of these stars was estimated to be 14.1±1.0 solar mass for the black hole and 19.2±1.9 solar mass for the optical stellar companion.)
+By 1974 the object was widely considered to be a black hole, but 100% confidence for Cygnus X-1 may not be possible.

-Work by James Bardeen, Jacob Bekenstein, Carter, and Hawking in the early 1970s led to the formulation of black hole thermodynamics.
-These laws describe the behaviour of a black hole in close analogy to the laws of thermodynamics by relating mass to energy, area to entropy, and surface gravity to temperature.
+Work by James Bardeen, Brandon Carter, and Stephen Hawking in the early 1970s led to the formulation of black hole thermodynamics.
+These laws describe the behaviour of a black hole in a manner analogous to the laws of thermodynamics.
+Jacob Bekenstein strengthened this analogy with the properties of mass, surface area, and surface gravity for a black hole related to the thermodynamical concepts of energy, entropy, and temperature respectively.
 The analogy was completed when Hawking, in 1974, showed that quantum field theory implies that black holes should radiate like a black body with a temperature proportional to the surface gravity of the black hole, predicting the effect now known as Hawking radiation.